Achxy/mnc-notes/README.md

 # mnc-notes

-A WIP sort of thing, currently it's most
+A WIP sort of thing, currently it's mostly LLM generated stuff here.
+Considering, proper TeX notes and hosting in the near future™